MaximillianS2006/hello-world/README.md

-# This repository holds a hello-world.c file
+# This is a README file
-# And prints out hello world when called
+# helloworld.c is a program that prints Hello world!